nrkno/sofie-core/packages/documentation/docs/for-developers/contribution-guidelines.md

 ### Documentation

-We rely on two types of documentation; the [System documentation](https://nrkno.github.io/sofie-core/) ([source code](https://github.com/nrkno/sofie-core/tree/master/packages/documentation)) and inline code docs.
+We rely on two types of documentation; the [Sofie documentation](https://nrkno.github.io/sofie-core/) ([source code](https://github.com/nrkno/sofie-core/tree/master/packages/documentation)) and inline code documentation.

-We don't aim to have the "absolute perfect documentation possible".
-BUT we do try to improve and add documentation to have a good-enough-to-be-comprehensible standard.
+We don't aim to have the "absolute perfect documentation possible", BUT we do try to improve and add documentation to have a good-enough-to-be-comprehensible standard.
 We think that:

 * _What_ something does is not as important – we can read the code for that.
 * _Why_ something does something, **is** important.
 Implied usage, side-effects, descriptions of the context etcetera...